arjun-prabhakar/crimson-web-dev-projects/week5/4-collision-detection/README.md

 In short, you -- *the hero* -- need to hit all enemies with a laser before they manage to move to the bottom of the screen.

-✅ Do a little research on the very first computer game ever written.
-What was its functionality?

-Let's be heroic together!

 ## Collision detection

 How do we do collision detection?
 We need to think of our game objects as rectangles moving about.
 Why is that you might ask?
 Well, the image used to draw a game object is a rectangle: it has an `x`, `y`, `width` and `height`.